LaunchCodeEducation/web-fundamentals/studios/databases/2/README.md

 You should see the database name `movie-buff` on the left side.
 Double click on it to go into that database.

-Now, download this SQL file: [movie-buff.sql](downloads/movie-buff.sql)
+Now, download this SQL file: [movie-buff.sql](downloads/movie-buff.sql) TODO: CHRIS-MAKE THIS FILE DOWNLOADABLE!

 Then click the *Import* tab.
 Browse your computer to find the `movie-buff.sql` file you downloaded (on a Mac it may be `movie-buff.sql.txt`).
 Leave all the default selections as they are (the blue boxes with checkmarks), so your screen should look like this: